Charles E W Bean, Diaries, AWM38 3DRL 606/209/1 - July - October 1918 - Part 1

 or slight (a very remarkable

 affair).
-The german sqn had
+The German sqn had

-a double triangle mark X
+a double triangle mark

-as well as their + & was
+as well as their + & ws

 clearly a circus.
-They got to the
+They got to /

-trenches abt the time when these planes
+trenches abt / time when these planes

 scattered.
 At 4.30 they jumped